 Journey from nature to relief has the promoter Besime Ozderici Secondary School, in this activity the students collect products such as leaves branches and stones that they find in nature.
 Each piece, whose visual arrangement is decided, is fixed on the canvas with glue.
-The work fixed with glue is left to dry for a day so, the canvas arrangement that dries and hardens is ready for coloring.
+The work fixed with glue is left to dry for a day so, the canvas arrangement that dries and hardens is ready for colouring.
 Finally, the work is framed and placed in the school exhibition.
 It is a chance to develop different perspectives and interpretation skills, to describe the concept of art, nature and aesthetics together, to develop a sense of freedom and directs creative thinking, to express his or her feelings with this work.

 1 Title Journey from nature to relief

 2 Country Turkey

 3 Promoter Besime Özderici Secondary School

-4 Context of implementation □large city
+4 Context of

+implementation □large city

 5 Goals of the activity To describe observations and reactions about the environment with formal expression elements

 To carry out recreation (rearrangement) studies with materials obtained from the environment,

 To size and to create volumetric shapes in works

 To develop aesthetic perception and decision-making, creativity.

 6 Description Content:

 The target group, who does the work, designs three-dimensional works by creating dimensions on the surfaces.

 Main Steps:

-Students collect products such as leaves branches and stones that they find in nature.
-Blank canvas, glue and various colored spray paints are brought to the classroom under the guidance of the teacher.
+7 Implementation choices Students collect products such as leaves branches and stones that they find in nature.
+Blank canvas, glue and various coloured spray paints are brought to the classroom under the guidance of the teacher.
 The design is placed on the canvas as a draft and then the composition is constructed.
 Each piece, whose visual arrangement is decided, is fixed on the canvas with glue.
-The work fixed with glue is left to dry for a day so, the canvas arrangement that dries and hardens is ready for coloring Under the guidance of the teacher, the students color their works with the determined colours.
-After coloring the work is left to dry.
+The work fixed with glue is left to dry for a day so, the canvas arrangement that dries and hardens is ready for colouring Under the guidance of the teacher, the students colour their works with the determined colours.
+After colouring the work is left to dry.
 Finally, the work is framed and placed in the school exhibition.
-Theories: The student, who observes, explores and interprets under the guidance of the teacher, captures aesthetics and originality in his or her work.
-7 Implementation a.
-Target groups: This project, which integrates nature and art, begins with examination and observation for children aged 10 and over. choices b.
+Theories: The student, who observes, explores and interprets under the guidance of the teacher, captures aesthetics and originality in his or her work. a.
+Target groups: This project, which integrates nature and art, begins with examination and observation for children aged 10 and over. b.
 Duration: Working for 4 weeks with 40-minute sessions in 2 days a week is the prescribed time frame. c.
 Number of sessions/activities:8 d.
-Teaching methodology: An aesthetic view is revealed by using teaching techniques such as observation, discovery and interpretation. e.
-Type of assessment and tools used to identify the benefits: The ability to interpret originality and the ability to create aesthetic values are evaluated.
+Teaching methodology: An aesthetic view is revealed by using teaching techniques such as observation, discovery and interpretation.
 The practical activity in face-to-face education was carried out successfully and artistic editing skills were gained.
-8 Artistic mean A. analysis of famous artistic expressions B. art making activity □ Painting A □ BX □ Theatre play A □ B □ □ Music A □ B □ □ Sculpture A □ B □ ☐ Creative Writing (storytelling, poetry, etc.) A ☐ B ☐ ☐ Arts and crafts (pottering, needlework, sewing, etc.) □ Other, please, specify: 9 Materials Canvas, natural materials, glue and paint in at least 4 colours (acrylic, spray, etc.) 10 Who runs the □a person/parents □an organization/institution activity X a school □an informal group □an NGO □other
+8 Artistic mean A. analysis of famous artistic expressions B. art making activity □ Painting A □ BX □ Theatre play A □ B □ \Box Creative Writing (storytelling, poetry, etc.) A \Box B \Box □ Arts and crafts (pottering, needlework, sewing, etc.) Other, please, specify: 9 Materials Canvas, natural materials, glue and paint in at least 4 colours (acrylic, spray, etc.) 10 Who runs the □a person/parents □an organization/institution activity X a school □an informal group □an NGO □other